About the Author

 Who is She

-Darlene J. Harris is excited and grateful to be featured in ASSEMBLING PICES FALL2015_-12 Assembling THE Pieces 2015 Fall Edition.
+Darlene J. Harris is excited and grateful to be featured in ASSEMBLING PIECES FALL2015_-12 (3).
 Assembling THE Pieces is a newsletter published by the University of Minnesota Institute on Domestic Violence in the African Community (IDVAAC).
 The featured article includes the message of healing and hopes discovered in the pages of And He Restoreth My Soul.
 It is exciting when others see the value in your work.
 Darlene expresses heartfelt gratitude to Dr. Oliver J. Williams, IDVAAC Director and Greg Huskisson, author/editor.
 Please click on the link above to read the newsletter.

 “Rape victim writes book to help others“ Darlene J. Harris is interviewed by News Reporter Tiffany Clark appeared in the December 2017 issues of the Ohio County Rising Sun Recorder News and the Dearborn County Register.

-If you would like to have Darlene as a speaker or workshop presenter, and or a retreat developer please print and view the below information.
+If you would like to have Darlene as a speaker or workshop presenter, and or retreat developer, please print and view the below information.
 Or email email@example.com

 4 thoughts on “About the Author” Leave a comment ›